squareboat/serverless-media-worker/README.md

 Once you are done with all your testing and ready for deployment, follow the below mentioned steps.

 We support two environments, `prod` and `dev` out of the box.
-In most of the cases these two environments will be sufficient for all purpose.
+In most of the cases these two environments will be sufficient for all purposes.

 ```python
 # For Staging Environment